Who’s your daddy?!

 Cue 10 years later.
 Eleanor is now grown up and her psychological conditioning has been undone, but she wants no part in her mother’s schemes, which set her up as a messianic figure.
 Due to receiving massive doses of ADAM, she has developed a psychic connection with all other Little Sisters.
 Since Delta is the only ‘father’ she’s ever known, she gets the girls to collect samples of his DNA and resurrects him in a Vita Chamber.
 Due to their bond, Delta has brief telepathic visions of her.
 However, it’s a guy called Augustus Sinclair, one of Rapture’s top businessmen, who takes it upon himself to guide Delta to her, somewhat like Atlas from the first game.
 Whether this means that he’s like Atlas in other respects as well…you’ll just have to see for yourself.

 In general, Bioshock 2 features a greater focus on the female perspective.
 Brigid Tenenbaum was the only prominent female character in the first game, but here, besides the Big Sisters, you have Lamb, one of her aides and Eleanor.
-What’s more, Delta works more closely with the Little Sisters, and Lamb’s ideology is like a perversion of the cliché female attribute of selflessness.
+What’s more, Delta works more closely with the Little Sisters, and Lamb’s ideology is like a perversion of the cliché female attribute of selflessness (also c.f. her name).
 This is a valid direction for a sequel to take, but Lamb doesn’t quite have the same aura as Andrew Ryan did and feels a bit tacked on.

 Delta also gets a Hack Tool, which allows hacking from a distance and can deploy miniature turrets to assist him in combat as well.
 Hacking has also been made easier.
 Rather than having to play Pipe Dream like in the first game, now you simply need to stop a moving needle on a dial inside a blue or green zone.
 The latter will simply hack the machine, while the former will also grant a bonus (e.g. a discount).
 Landing in a white zone will fail the hack and inflict damage, while landing in a red zone will also trigger an alarm and summon bots.

-Everything else stays the same: health and EVE (necessary to use Plasmids) are respectively replenished with First Aid Kits and EVE syringes, as well as food, which can be found or bought at vending machines, as can ammo.
-Surveillance cameras and bots can be hacked to your advantage, as well as Health Stations, which will poison the Splicers that try to use them.
+Everything else stays the same.
+Health and EVE (necessary to use Plasmids) are respectively replenished with First Aid Kits and EVE syringes, or food, which can be found or bought at vending machines, as can ammo.
+Surveillance cameras and bots can be hacked to your advantage, as well as Health Stations, which will poison the Splicers who try to use them.
 And Vita Chambers are still around to bring Delta back should he suffer an untimely demise.

 Be that as it may, Delta’s dealings with the Little Sisters have an effect on the ending, just like in the first game.
 Moreover, they also affect Eleanor’s outlook on life, which is an interesting change and an additional layer of responsibility to his decisions.
 This also extends to Delta’s dealings with Lamb’s three main allies: sparing or killing them also influences Eleanor.